jhu-collab/hello-pern/README.md

 Please see [this short video](https://youtu.be/nwltX0dNzog) that described your task.

-When starting a new coding project, it is important to focus on understanding the frameworks and libraries used in order to complete the task.
-You may not need to understand every line of code, but having a basic understanding of the tools available to you will help you to get the job done more quickly and efficiently.

-Starting a new coding project can be intimidating, but it’s important to remember that you don’t need to understand every line of code in order to complete the task.
-Focus on understanding what you need to know to get the job done and don't get overwhelmed by details that may not be necessary.
+Starting a new coding project can be intimidating, but it's important to remember that you don't need to understand every line of code in order to complete the task.
+Focus on understanding what you need to know to get the job done and familiarize yourself with the frameworks and libraries used in the application - a basic understanding of these tools will help you to get the job done quickly and efficiently without getting overwhelmed by details that may not be necessary.

-It is helpful to know the frameworks and libraries used in this demo application.
-You do not need to learn every one, but having a basic understanding of the tools available to you will help you to get the job done more quickly and efficiently.